zeechapman/zeechapman/README.md

 - 👋 Hi, I’m @zeechapman also known as Zachary A. Chapman
 - 👀 I’m interested in ...
-Finding a Job in Web Development, Web Development, Programming, Video Games, Metal Music, and more
+Finding a Job in Web Development, Web Development, Programming, Video Games, and more
 - 🌱 I’m currently learning ...
 TypeScript, Advanced JavaScript
 - I'm currently ...
 Going to school, and working side-gig jobs until I can find a job, or graduate, or both.
 Which ever comes first.
 <!---